absmach/supermq/docs/architecture.md

 "things".

 `Channel` represents a communication channel.
-It serves as message topic that can be consumed by all of the clients connected to it.
+It serves as message topic that can be consumed by all of the things connected to it.

 ## Messaging